Search for heavy long-lived charged particles with level-1 trigger scouting data from proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Background estimation and validation

 \section{Background estimation and validation}

-Backgrounds arise mostly from relativistic particles with BX misidentification in the individual muon detector layers, and from combining unrelated relativistic particles from different BXs at the same place in the detector, but also from noncollision processes and noise in the detector.
+Backgrounds arise mostly from ultra-relativistic particles with BX misidentification in the individual muon detector layers, and from combining unrelated ultra-relativistic particles from different BXs at the same place in the detector, but also from noncollision processes and noise in the detector.
+Contributions from slow particles originating from the experimental cavern are negligible because the time ordering of their stubs is not compatible with a particle produced at the beam spot and exiting the CMS detector.
 The track \pt distribution of the backgrounds in each category is estimated using tracks with an asynchronous time ordering of the stubs within the muon detector layers.
-The synchronous signal-like ordering is wehn the stub in each layer occurs in the same or a later BX comparted to the stubs in the layers inside it.
+The synchronous signal-like ordering is when the stub in each layer occurs in the same or a later BX compared to the stubs in the layers inside it.
 The other synchronous ordering, where the inner stubs occur later, is not signal-like and signifies a track that enters the detector from the outside.
 Other combinations are asynchronous.
-Because of BX misidentification, some asynchronous combinations include significant contributions from physical processes entering the detector, such as slow neutrons originating from the experimental cavern, which may have a different \pt distribution from that of the backgrounds in the SR. To remove this contribution, only the tracks where either the innermost stub is in the earliest BX or the outermost stub in the latest BX are used to estimate the background \pt distribution in the SR. The configurations considered to estimate the background in the BX1234 and BX1112 categories are illustrated in \cmsApp\ref{app:schematic}.
+Because of BX misidentification, some asynchronous combinations include significant contributions from physical processes entering the detector, such as slow neutrons originating from the experimental cavern, which may have a different \pt distribution from that of the backgrounds in the SR. To remove this contribution, only the tracks where either the innermost stub is in the earliest BX or the outermost stub in the latest BX are used to estimate the background \pt distribution in the SR. Signal contributions to events with asynchronous orderings are below the percent level and therefore are neglected.
+The configurations considered to estimate the background in the BX1234 and BX1112 categories are illustrated in \cmsApp\ref{app:schematic}.
 The background normalization is left floating in each category in the binned maximum likelihood fit, where it gets constrained by the signal-depleted low-\pt bins.

 The background estimation is verified in two orthogonal validation regions (VRs): (i) events in colliding bunches where the track fails the quality criteria, and (ii) events with a high-quality track where the BX of the earliest stub and the five BXs preceding it are noncolliding.
 A maximum likelihood fit to the data is performed using the systematic uncertainties described in Section \ref{sec:syst}.
 In both VRs, good agreement between the observed data and predicted background is observed, as shown in Figs.~\ref{fig:failingVR} and \ref{fig:noncollidingVR}.
 The VR with low track quality criteria is significantly more populated than the SR, making it a stringent test of the background estimation method.
 The noncolliding VR is significantly less populated than the SR, but provides a useful validation for events with signal-like high-quality tracks.